Adding a feature

 High-fidelity frames

 At the far left is the homepage and the icons underneath, where users would click on to get to the Grammar page.
-On the second from the left is the Grammar hub, with the two options for users.
+Next to it is the Grammar hub, with the two options for users.
 The next two images on the right are respectfully what the list of concepts look like and the expanded description for said concepts.
 Finally, the rightmost image is the example of what the explanations would look like.

 Starting from the far left is the Review part of this overall section, where users would have a clickable button for the concepts the app acknowledges as being weaker.
 On the second from the left is the what the questions look like once users have started their practice.
 To its right is the page once users finish their round of practice, and this the standard in Duolingo after every completed lesson.
 Finally, the rightmost image is the example of what the planned Community section would look like: users would be able to ask for help from others as a way of getting immediate help.